pramonettivega/getting_started_ndp/getting_started.md

 NDP allows users to explore and work on data by facilitating access to the NSF's cyberinfrastructure (CI) capabilities.
 For the case of our demonstration dataset, we are going to connect with [Nautilus](https://nationalresearchplatform.org/nautilus/), a hypercluster which facilitates the work with Big Data through [containarized](https://en.wikipedia.org/wiki/Containerization_(computing)) applications.

-To connect with Nautilus and launch a computational instance, we will start by clicking at the JupyterHub button in our dataset, which will redirect us to the JupyterHub environment.
+To connect with Nautilus and launch a computational instance, we will start by clicking at the JupyterHub button attached to our dataset, which will redirect us to the JupyterHub environment.

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-09%20211402.png?raw=true">